pminina01/readthedocs/Layout-Renderers.md

-Layout renderers are templates that are used in [Layouts](Layouts).
+Layout renderers are template macros that are used in [Layouts](Layouts).

 ##Layout Renderers
 * [${appsetting}](AppSetting-Layout-Renderer) - App config setting.